 Quizbowl Packet Archive

 An archive of tens of thousands of questions from almost every quizbowl tournament since the 1990s available for free download.
-Question sets are organized chronologically and divided into “High School” and “Collegiate” sections.
+Question sets are organized chronologically and divided into “Middle School,” “High School,” and “Collegiate” sections.
 This is the ultimate source for practice material for both team practices and for motivated individual players who want to learn new clues and see what comes up.
 If you’re a novice player, click on the “novice questions” link for some good intro-level questions.

 A searchable and browsable database of quizbowl questions that is useful for finding questions from a certain subject, set, or difficulty.
 Has been recently updated with new questions and a new interface.
+Very useful to learn how old questions have been constructed around various topics to help “quizbowl-ify” your factual knowledge of a topic.

 SCOP Study Guides

 A series of study guides probably most appropriate for beginning teams and players (and good for middle schoolers of all levels as well).
 Once you’ve mastered these, move on to the NAQT “You Gotta Know” Lists for more of a challenge.
+Keep in mind, however, that study guides are only starting points; your goal should be not just to memorize the key points for each entry, but to use that as a jumping-off point for more learning.

 NAQT’s You Gotta Know lists

 NAQT’s series of lists and summaries for common topics that come up.
 It contains frequency lists for works of art, music, literature, and non-fiction, and short summaries of specific themes such as “deserts,” “Civil War battles,” or “Norse gods and goddesses.”
-Though players should not attempt to memorize the information presented in these lists, they can serve as a springboard for further study.
-Note that some of these are fairly challenging as the lists are intended for all levels from high school through college.
+Though players should not attempt to memorize all the information presented in these lists, they can serve as a springboard for further study.
+Note that some of the entries on these lists are fairly challenging as the lists are intended for all levels from high school through college.

 Guides to Improving